-I held my daughter close, enjoying a few moments of serenity as warm sunshine poured down on us from a wintry blue sky.
+I held my daughter close one February afternoon, enjoying a few moments of serenity as warm sunshine poured down on us from a wintry blue sky.
 Just moments ago, my almost-two-year-old toddler had been kicking and screaming in the playground parking lot, refusing to don her winter boots.
 With the promise of a ride on the swings — something she hadn’t done in weeks thanks to a frigid and snowy New England winter — she finally relented.
 Now, standing together in the middle of the sun-drenched playground, we are the picture of tranquility.

 Lighting, whether natural or artificial, affects so much more than our ability to see.
 It can impact our mood, our mental health, even our physical well-being.
 Wherever you are reading this post, take a look around and assess your lighting.
 Are you in a dark room, using only the blue light from your device to illuminate the text on the screen?
 Is there an overhead light and/or a task light in your space?
 Are the shades drawn?
 By bringing awareness to our lighting environment, we can begin to understand the ways in which lighting affects our overall health, well-being, and state-of-mind.